datarockets/style-guide/README.md

 ### Add React Pug linter

-1. Install `eslint-plugin-filenames` in your project
+1. Install `eslint-plugin-react-pug` in your project

 2. Add a `react-pug` plugin to the `.eslintrc` file
   ```